-Myanmar’s military regime has committed yet another war crime by conducting airstrikes on Thursday on four villages in Tabayin Township, Sagaing Region that killed two civilians and forced over 10,000 people from a dozen villages to flee their homes.
+Myanmar’s military regime has committed yet another war crime by conducting airstrikes on Thursday on four villages in Depayin Township, Sagaing Region that killed two civilians and forced over 10,000 people from a dozen villages to flee their homes.

-On Thursday afternoon, regime forces arrived by helicopter to raid Namyar Village in the east of Tabayin Township, while two Russian-made Mi-35 helicopter gunships attacked the village for about 40 minutes, according to local news sources.
+On Thursday afternoon, regime forces arrived by helicopter to raid Namyar Village in the east of Depayin Township, while two Russian-made Mi-35 helicopter gunships attacked the village for about 40 minutes, according to local news sources.

 The junta gunships also attacked three nearby villages, despite not facing any opposition to the raid.